Mihryam/Credit-Card-Fraud-Detection/README.md

 * K-Means: K-means is an unsupervised classification algorithm, also called clusterization, that groups objects into k groups based on their characteristics.
 The grouping is done minimizing the sum of the distances between each object and the group or cluster centroid.

 * Autoencoders: An autoencoder is a neural network model that can be used to learn a compressed representation of raw data.
 It takes as input large data size and reconstructs it.

+# Simple Auto Encoder
+In this algorithm 20,000 normal transaction data was used in training with 400 fraudulent data transaction.
+I had to choos this because I wanted to teach the auto encoder what normal data looks like.
+If i take more abnormal data than the normal data, the auto encoder will learn that the fraudulent data is normal and wouldn't give us the results that we want.
+29 Columns were encoded into 12 features using the encoder.
+Finally the decoder expanded the 12 features back to our original features being 29.
+An accuracy score of 66% was gotten, with roc score of 80% using batch size of 32 and 20 epochs

+# Deep Auto Encoder
+Model was trained on normal transactions because I wanted it to detect any abnormality on new transactions presented to it.
+The Fraudulent Class was included in the test data.
+Training was done with 100 epochs and a batch size of 32 samples.
+20% tst size was used with 18 fraud cases and 3170 normal cases.
+The model had an acuracy of 98.1% correctly classifying 17 out of the 18 fraud cases and 3113 out of 3170 normal cases.